 Choosing the best Mac cleaning software depends on exactly what you’re looking for and what your budget is.

 If you want a free tool to clear out caches and other temporary files, we think AVG is a good option.
-It’s not feature-packed, but it does a reasonable job of cleaning out unneeded data.
+It’s not feature-packed, but it does a reasonable job of cleaning up a Mac.

 If you want a more thorough Mac cleaner, MacCleaner Pro, CleanMyMac X, Cleaner One Pro, and MacKeeper are all excellent.
 They show exactly which files can be cleaned out, allowing you to remove everything with one click.
 They all feature smart scans as well, to roll in other benefits, such as optimization and maintenance.